"Jan. 13, 2011 - The FDA is warning about the dangers of acetaminophen in popular prescription pain drugs, but did it go far enough?

 Acetaminophen, the active ingredient in Tylenol, is found in a wide range of over-the-counter and prescr"...

 Pharmacy Editor: Omudhome Ogbru, PharmD

-Vicodin (hydrocodone/acetaminophen) is a combination of the narcotic hydrocodone and non-narcotic pain reliever acetaminophen.
-It is used for the relief of moderate to moderately severe pain.
+Vicodin (hydrocodone/acetaminophen) is a combination of the narcotic hydrocodone and non-narcotic pain reliever acetaminophen used for the relief of moderate to moderately severe pain.
 A generic version is available.
-The most frequent adverse reactions of Vicodin include lightheadedness, dizziness, sedation, nausea, and vomiting.
-Other side effects include drowsiness, constipation, and spasm of the ureter, which can lead to difficulty in urinating.
+The most common side effects of Vicodin include lightheadedness, dizziness, anxiety, nausea, vomiting, upset stomach, drowsiness, constipation, headache, mood changes, blurred vision, ringing in your ears, dry mouth, and difficulty urinating.
 Hydrocodone can impair thinking and the physical abilities required for driving or operating machinery.
 Hydrocodone can depress breathing, and should be used with caution in elderly, debilitated patients, and in patients with serious lung disease.
 Vicodin may be habit forming.
 Mental and physical dependence can occur, but are unlikely when used for short-term.

 The usual dose of Vicodin for adults is 1 to 2 tablets or capsules every 4 to 6 hours as needed.
 Combining alcohol and other sedatives with hydrocodone can lead to increased sedation and even cause confusion.
 Combining carbamazepine with acetaminophen may increase the risk of liver toxicity.
 There are no adequate studies of Vicodin in pregnant women.
 Vicodin is excreted in breast milk, and, therefore should be used cautiously by nursing mothers.

 Our Vicodin Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.